 - Speech and Language Therapy

 - Educational Psychology Services

 - Early Years Inclusion Team

 - Autism Team

 - Hearing / Visual Support

-- Ryegate Children's Hospital which provides support across the medical fields eg physiotherapy, occupational therapy, communication clinics, ADHD Support etc. CAMHS Child and Adult Mental Health Support
+- Ryegate- which provides support across the medical fields eg physiotherapy, occupational therapy, communication clinics, ADHD Support etc. CAMHS - Child and Adult Mental Health Support

 - School Nursing Service

 - Diabetic Nursing Service

 - Special Schools

 Links with outside agencies are well established and transition to and from our feeder and transfer schools is very good due to our close liaison with these schools.
 We meet regularly with agencies.
-For example the Educational Psychologist visits school half termly and meets with individual teachers to discuss concerns, progress and strategies for supporting identified children.
-They may observe in classrooms and also meet with parents.
-The Speech and Language therapist works one to one with children but also meets parents/carers to support with strategies to use at home and meets with staff to give advice and support for strategies to use within the classroom.
-The Learning Support
+For example the Educational Psychologist visits school half termly and meets with individual teachers to discuss concerns, progress and strategies for supporting identified pupils.
+They may observe in classrooms and also meet with parents/carers.
+The Speech and Language therapist works one to one with pupils but also meets parents/carers to support with strategies to use at home and meets with staff to give advice and support for strategies to use within the classroom.
+The Consultant teacher for SEND (Fusion), meets with staff and parents/carers to explain her reports and the strategies that can be used.
+She is also involved in training staff in new approaches.